 - Environmental factors such as noise, light, or extreme temperatures (hot or cold) that interfere with sleep

 - Things that interfere with a normal sleep schedule (jet lag or switching from a day to the night shift, for example)

 Causes of Chronic Insomnia include:

 - Chronic stress

 What are the symptoms of Insomnia?

 Symptoms of insomnia include sleepiness during the day, general tiredness, irritability, and problems with concentration or memory.

 How is Insomnia diagnosed?

 If you think you have insomnia, talk to our health care provider.
 An evaluation may include a physical exam, a medical history, and a sleep history.
 You may be asked to keep a sleep diary for a week or two, keeping track of your sleep patterns and how you feel during the day.
 Your health care provider may want to interview your bed partner about the quantity and quality of your sleep.
-In some cases, you may be referred to a sleep center for special tests at our parijatak nagpur premices.
+In some cases, you may be referred to a sleep centre for special tests at our parijatak Nagpur premice.

 Ayurvedic Treatment for Insomnia India